FOSSCODY-1/P.A.A.Jayasinghe/README.md

  * https://www.eclipse.org
  * https://bloodshed-dev-c.en.softonic

+ ## Installing
+ Download man file and run it on Dev C++ or any other c compiler.

  ## License
  This is licensed under the MIT License - see the [License.md](https://github.com/FOSSCODY-1/P.A.A.Jayasinghe/blob/master/license.txt) file for details